HL7/cqf-measures/pages/measure-conformance.md

 * "Measure Observation"
 * "Stratification"

+†† When using multiple populations and/or multiple population groups, see Section 2.4.7

+Note that the measure observation criteria is the name of a function used in the Continuous Variable Measure.
+See the [Continuous Variable Measure](measure-conformance.html#245-continuous-variable-measure) section for more.

 For each type of measure, the set of applicable criteria are defined by the base Measure specification.
 In addition, the formula for calculating the measure score is implied by the type of the measure.
 The following sections describe the expected result type for population criteria for each type of measure, as well as explicitly defining the measure score calculation formula.

 In addition to the measure type, measures generally fall into two categories, patient-based, and non-patient- based, such as episode-of-care-based.
 In general, patient-based measures count the number of patients in each population, while non-patient-based measures count the number of items (such as encounters) in each population.
 Although the calculation formulas are conceptually the same for both categories, for ease of expression, population criteria for patient-based measures return true or false, while non-patient-based measures return the item to be counted such as an encounter or procedure.